mzniko/worstapp/README.md

     $ cd iOS
     $ pod install

-And ensure you are working from the pod-generated workspace, not the project.
+And ensure you open the workspace, not the project, in Xcode:

     $ open MobileDemo.xcworkspace

-This project contains an embedded version of the New Relic SDK, version 4.55.
-This version will be replaced with a Pod reference once SDK version 4 is GA.

 Have fun!